jnozzi/cocoadev.com/SiteContent/General/ApplyingStylesToWebView.markdown

-Is there an easy way to apply a CSS style to a page in a [[WebView]]?
+Is there an easy way to apply a CSS style to a page in a General/WebView?

 Thanks.